-You have access to these films through June 30th as part of a library consortium trial.
-They are available through the Libraries Homepage.
-In the "Research Resources" block, click on the Databases link, and scroll down the alphabetical list or use the link to jump to the "S" section of databases.

-If you have questions or need assistance, stop by the Libraries or call Carlson Library at 393-2490 or Suhr Library at 676-6591.
-Clarion Online distance education students may call toll-free at 866-272-5612, (press 5 for Library).
+This database is available through the Libraries Homepage.
+In the green "Research" block, click on the Databases A-Z link, then scroll down the alphabetical list.
+If you have questions or need assistance, stop by the libraries or call Carlson Library at 393-2490, Suhr Library at 393-1242, or Clarion Online distance education students may call toll-free at 866-272-5612, (press 5 for Library).
 Our Chat and other online services are available at the Ask a Librarian! / LibAnswers! link on our Website.